The Happy Hooker Goes to Washington

 The Happy Hooker Goes to Washington is a 1977 American comedy film directed by William A. Levey.
 It is the sequel to The Happy Hooker, which was released in 1975.
-Joey Heatherton replaced Lynn Redgrave as the lead character of Xaviera Hollander.
+Joey Heatherton and George Hamilton star in the film.
+The film was distributed by Cannon Films.

 The film's tagline was, "She served her country... the only way she knew how!"

-George Hamilton, Joe E. Ross, Larry Storch and Rip Taylor are among the most prominent individuals who made cameo appearances.
+Joe E. Ross, Larry Storch and Rip Taylor are among the most prominent individuals who made cameo appearances.

 Plot

 World-famous prostitute Xaviera Hollander is called to testify in front of the United States Congress.